 All students must meet the foreign language admission requirement.
 In addition, applicants must meet one of the following:

-- Associate of Arts (A.A.) from a Florida public college.
-This will satisfy the Liberal Studies/general education requirement and must be completed with a minimum grade point average of 2.0 on a 4.0 scale.
+- AA degree from a Florida public college - This will satisfy the General Education requirements and must be completed with a minimum grade point average of 2.00 on a 4.00 scale.

-- Transfer students from a regionally accredited postsecondary institution.
-These students must have sixty or more semester hours of transferable credit, to include six hours of freshman English composition and six hours of mathematics/statistics.
-Transfer students must have a minimum of a 2.5 GPA.
-These students must complete the Florida State University general education requirements while enrolled in this program.
+- Transfer students from a regionally accredited postsecondary institution - These students must have sixty or more semester hours of transferable credit, to include six hours of freshman English composition and six hours of mathematics/statistics.
+Transfer students must have a minimum of a 2.0 GPA.
+These students must complete the Florida State University General Education requirements while enrolled in this program.

-- Current students at FSU (either campus).
-These students must have fifty-two or more semester hours of credit, to include six hours of freshman English composition and six hours of mathematics/statistics.
-Students must have a minimum of a 2.0 GPA.
-These students must complete the general education requirements while enrolled in this program.
+- Current students at FSU (either campus) - These students must have fifty-two (52) or more semester hours of credit, to include six hours of freshman English composition and six hours of mathematics/statistics.
+Students must have a minimum of a 2.00 GPA.
+These students must complete the General Education requirements while enrolled in this program.

-Core Classes for Law Enforcement Operations Majors: [Students must earn a "C-" or better in each course.]
+Core Classes for Law Enforcement Operations Majors: (12 hours)

 - CCJ 3484 (3) Ethics in Policing and Intelligence (Fall)